tyoung5397/portfolio-javascript-project-1/README.md

-# gscript-sales-report
+# portfolio-javascript-project-1
-Google Scripts (container based) to build sales reports.
+Javascript/GScript scripts to build sales reports.

-Note, this is a subset of an existing project and all company references have been removed.
-This repository is intended to highlight my ability to create clean, documented, and maintainable javascript.
+This is a subset of an existing project.
+All company references have been removed.
+The repository is intended to highlight my ability to create clean, documented, and maintainable javascript.

 Thanks for having a look.
 Cheers!